aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-eml-tnef-handling/_index.md

 ## Introduction

 If you're looking for **how to save eml** files that contain TNEF attachments, Aspose.Email for Java provides a robust, production‑ready solution.
-In this tutorial you’ll discover how to load, update, and finally **save eml** files while preserving every embedded resource.
+In this tutorial you’ll discover how to **process email attachments**, load, update, and finally **save eml** files while preserving every embedded resource.
 We’ll also show you how to **process email attachments**, **update email** content, and handle **how to load eml** files efficiently.

 **What You’ll Learn**
 - How to **load** an EML file and keep TNEF data intact